-5.3.1.4 Admission of Students from other Institutions
+7.3.1.4 Admission of Students from other Institutions

 In addition to the relevant DUT Rules a transferring student will only be accepted if there are places available and the student has met the applicable entrance requirements of the university.
-(Approved by Senate Rules Comm wef 2014/10)

-In addition to the Minimum Admission Requirements (Rule 5.3.1), the following selection process will determine placement in the programme:

-All applicants must apply through the Central Applications Office (CAO).

-Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11 or Grade 12 trial marks will be used for current matriculants).
+In addition to the Minimum Admission Requirements (Rule 7.3.1), the following selection process will determine placement in the programme: All applicants must apply through the Central Applications Office (CAO).Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11 or Grade 12 trial marks will be used for current matriculants).
 Applicants who meet the above criteria may be:

-a) invited to undergo placement testing
+7.3.2.1 a) invited to undergo placementtesting